ydb-platform/benchhelpers/db_installers/cockroach/README.md

     - `<VERSION>` - the version of CockroachDB.
 + `<PATH_TO_CONFIG>` - the path to the configuration file, for example [cluster_config.py](cluster_config.py).
 + `<PATH_TO_HAPROXY_BIN>` - the path to the HAProxy binary.
 We conducted performance tests with version 2.4.19, so please use that version or a newer one.

+For check access to the built-in web interface, open in the browser the `http://<COCKROACH_HOST>:HTTP_PORT` URL, where `<COCKROACH_HOST>` is the FQDN of the server running any CockroachDB node.

 ### Stop
 ```sh